LSIND/intro-to-python3-analysis/README.md

 # Introduction to Python

-This repo presents all basic task for starting analysis using Python programming
+This repo presents all basic tasks for starting analysis using Python.

 # Projects